Eczema is a group of skin conditions that cause skin redness and irritation. It can develop anywhere on the body, including the face.

 A doctor can examine a person and diagnose eczema or another condition.

-Some people with eczema may find bleach baths help to reduce inflammation and skin bacteria.
+Some people with eczema may find that bleach baths help reduce inflammation and skin bacteria.
 The National Eczema Association notes that bleach concentration is similar to that of a chlorinated swimming pool.
-It recommends 5–10 minutes for each bathing session.
+The association recommends bathing for around 5–10 minutes each session.

 A person can take steps to improve eczema by avoiding substances that may irritate the skin, such as soap, essential oils, and scented products.